 At this point we see the dark shape of a barge approaching silently, the boatman’s face hidden by a skull mask.
 The effigy of a human child is carried from the boat, taken behind a screen and, after a reverent pause, burned in front of the owl.
 This is the famous Cremation of Care.

 A deeper insight into activities at the Grove comes from Cathy O’Brien, a trafficked sex-slave who was taken to the Bohemian Grove several times during the nineteen-eighties and prostituted to ‘specific government targets’ in the ‘various kinky theme rooms.’
 She calls the encampment a ‘political sex playground, providing a supposedly secure environment for politically affluent individuals to “party” without restraint.’
-But she reveals the Grove’s role in secretly filming activities for the purpose of blackmail.
+She reveals the Grove’s role in secretly filming activities for the purpose of blackmail.

 High-tech undetectable cameras using fiber optics, and fish-eye lens were in each of the elite club’s numerous sexual perversion theme rooms. […]